 Prosecutorial misconduct typically does not comprise innocent errors made by prosecutors.
 Though depending on how much the error hurt a defendant’s right to a fair trial, an honest mistake could be sufficient to reverse a conviction.

-Note that prosecutors are held to the same high standards at all times during the Nevada criminal court process, including pretrial proceedings in Nevada, trials in Nevada, or sentencing hearings in Nevada.
+Note that prosecutors are held to the same high standards at all times during the criminal court process, including pretrial proceedings, trials, or sentencing hearings.

 Also note that all types of prosecutors are expected to avoid misconduct, including:

 - deputy city attorneys in municipal courts (such as the Las Vegas City Attorney for Las Vegas Municipal Court);

 - deputy district attorneys in justice and district courts (such the Clark County District Attorney’s Office for Las Vegas Justice Court and the Eighth Judicial District Court in Clark County); and